Swifties need to be thrifty: Research reveals huge increase in costs for fans attending Eras tour

 Although tickets quickly sold out when they were released for British Swifties in November, there are still a number of tickets available across resale sites.

-While the cheapest tickets available on resale site StubHub are priced at £296, our analysis shows that fans could pay more than £36,000 for the luxury of seeing All Too Well’s 10 minute version live.
+While the cheapest tickets available on resale site StubHub are priced at £296, our analysis shows that fans could pay more than £36,000 for the luxury of seeing All Too Well’s 10-minute version live.

-On average, resale tickets are available for an eye watering £1,850.
+On average, resale tickets are available for an eye-watering £1,850.
 Taylor’s Edinburgh shows currently have the lowest prices, with seats on offer for an average of £1,274.

-Perhaps unsurprisingly, the headline shows at Wembley Stadium are highest priced, with average prices standing at £2,297.
+Perhaps unsurprisingly, the headline shows at Wembley Stadium are the highest priced, with average prices standing at £2,297.
 Fans looking to attend the Wembley concert on 20 August are facing a minimum cost of £783.

 Any room in the budget?